-Thought of the Week: Light Gets In
+Thought of the Week: How Strong We Are

 We are all broken.
 That’s how the light gets in.
 Ernest Hemingway